LincolnSteinLab/icgc-viewer/README.md

 ```

 ## 4. Adding new tracks
 We have some basic example tracks in `data/tracks.conf`.
 You can also add new tracks by using the ICGC Dialog accessible within JBrowse.
 These are present in the menu under `ICGC`.

-### A. Explore donors, genes and mutations
-This dialog is similar to the Exploration section of the ICGC data portal.
-As you apply facets on the left-hand side, updated results will be shown on the right side.
-You can create donor specific SSM and Gene tracks, along with ICGC-wide SSM and Gene tracks.

-### B. View Projects
-This dialog shows the projects present on the ICGC Data Portal.
-You can add SSM and Gene tracks for each project.
+See [Dynamic Track Generation](#dynamic-track-generation) for more details

 ## 5. Run JBrowse
 You'll have to run the following commands: